How does one apply for Visa Appeals or Visa Reviews?

-On occasion, the Immigration Judge may give his decision at the end of the hearing, but usually, decisions are reserved and can take between two weeks and three months (or more) to be received in writing.
+On occasion, the Immigration Judge may give his decision at the end of the hearing.
+Usually, decisions are reserved and can take between two weeks and three months (or more) to be received in writing.
 All appeal decisions are given in writing and are effective from the date of the written determination.
 Where there has been no oral hearing, the Judge’s determination will also be received in writing.

 Appealing to the Upper Tribunal

-Please note that the decision of the First-Tier Tribunal can be appealed to the Upper Tribunal only on points of law.
-There is no fee to appeal to the Upper Tribunal, but an appeal against the decision of the First-Tier Tribunal (IAC) can be challenged only if you (or your representative) can argue that the Immigration Judge who made the decision did not apply or interpret the law correctly, did not follow the correct procedure or that the decision was not supported by the evidence presented at the hearing.
+The decision of the First-Tier Tribunal can be appealed to the Upper Tribunal only on points of law.
+There is no fee to appeal to the Upper Tribunal.
+However, an appeal against the decision of the First-Tier Tribunal (IAC) can be challenged only if you (or your representative) can argue that the Immigration Judge who made the decision did not apply or interpret the law correctly, did not follow the correct procedure or that the decision was not supported by the evidence presented at the hearing.

-Permission to appeal the decision of the First-Tier Tribunal (IAC) must be asked to the First-Tier Tribunal or to the Upper Tribunal within a certain period of time of getting your decision.
+Permission to appeal the decision of the First-Tier Tribunal (IAC) must be asked to the First-Tier Tribunal.
+Alternatively, to the Upper Tribunal within a certain period of time of getting your decision.

 If you need more advice on how one qualifies for visa appeals or visa reviews, or would like to proceed, please contact us without delay.